What to see in Valencia? Well, firstly, the sun, definitely!

 I described cultural features to deepen during a 3 day weekend in Valencia, but in this here there are further suggestions.
 Read: 8 experiences to discover Valencia

-See the Oceanogràfic? -> Get HERE your ticket
+See the Oceanogràfic and the Scienze Museum? -> Get HERE your ticket

 10 – Valencian Paella at Toni Montoliu’s